ton-community/ton-docs/docs/learn/glossary.md

 ### Bloodbath

-**Bloodbath** — a colloquial term often used to describe a severe and sustained market crash, which results in multiple deep red bars on price charts.
+**Bloodbath** — a colloquial term often used to describe a severe and sustained market crash, that results in multiple deep red bars on price charts.

 ### BoC